JoeKarow/100devs-place/readme.md

 HUGE kudos to r/osuplace for the original code: oralekin & exdeejay

 AND to the r/greenlattice team, who I copied directly!
 Nice work artillect#8709, jcb#1032 & jumpinglizard#4404

+This has been a blast, no matter what happens from here.